JaredB25/Azure-networking/README.md

 </p>
 <br />

-Next we will use ping - t command to initiate a perpetual ping from our Windows 10 VM to our Ubuntu VM.
+Next we will use create a new rule to deny ICMP requests on the Ubuntu VMs Network Security Group